Skip to main content

 Key Facts

-3. Targets included individuals in the military, government and critical‑infrastructure sectors across multiple continents.
+3. Targets included military personnel, government officials and critical‑infrastructure entities across multiple continents.

 Background & Context